corda/corda/docs/source/corda-configuration-file.rst

             and truststore that can be used to secure the RPC connection.
 You can use this if you have no special requirements.

-:security: Contains various nested fields controlling user authentication/authorization, in particular for RPC accesses.
-See
-    :doc:`clientrpc` for details.

-:notary: Optional configuration object which if present configures the node to run as a notary.

-    :validating: Boolean to determine whether the notary is a validating or non-validating one.

-    :serviceLegalName: If the node is part of a distributed cluster, specify the legal name of the cluster.
-At runtime, Corda checks whether this name matches the name of the certificate of the notary cluster.

-    :className: The fully qualified class name of the notary service to run.
-The class is expected to be loaded from a notary CorDapp.
-Defaults to run the ``SimpleNotaryService``, which is built in.

-    :extraConfig: an optional configuration block for providing notary implementation-specific values.

 :rpcUsers: A list of users who are authorised to access the RPC system.
 Each user in the list is a config object with the
     following fields: